Alcohol Detox

 Though it is not standard in every case, it is highly possible that your treatment team and consulting physicians will identify you as a candidate for one or more medications designed to ease or eradicate your experience of certain withdrawal symptoms associated with alcohol addiction during detox.
 Though they are helpful in treating the anxiety related to the initial cessation of drinking, few alcohol rehabs will prescribe medications like Valium, Ativan, Librium or Serax because they are highly addictive.
 Rather, it is more likely that you may be prescribed a non-addictive anticonvulsant, like Tegretol, Dilantin, Neurontin, or Depakote, to address withdrawal symptoms.

 According to a study done at The Yonsei University College of Medicine and first published in the Yonsei Medical Journal, another set of medications have been shown to be effective in the prevention of relapse.
-The most common include:

-In combination with therapy, alcohol detox provides the groundwork for long-term success in recovery after addiction.
+Detox is only the first step in a comprehensive alcohol addiction treatment program and should not be considered the final stop in treatment.
+Alcohol detox provides the groundwork for long-term success in recovery when it is combined with therapy and further treatment.
 Whether you opt for a focused alcohol detox program followed by outpatient or inpatient addiction treatment or a detox program integrated into a comprehensive alcohol rehab program, the medical care provided by your physician during alcohol detox is often an essential first step.

 Alcohol Detox at Michael’s House